This blog may contain affiliate links. Read our disclosure policy for more info.

 Mount Taranaki is without a doubt one of the most impressive natural landscapes in New Zealand.
 This huge free-standing volcano is truly beautiful and can be viewed from afar.
 In fact, from the town of New Plymouth and the surrounding area, the views of Mount Taranaki are spectacular.

-However, in recent times, one viewpoint has become somewhat famous however still not well known.
+However, in recent times, one viewpoint has become somewhat famous, but still not well known.
 That viewpoint is from the Pouakai Tarns, just past the Pouakai Hut.
-In my opinion and many others, it’s from this hut (or actually just past it) that you get the best view of Mount Taranaki!
+In my opinion, and many others, it’s from this hut (or actually just past it) that you get the best view of Mount Taranaki!

 For that reason, I decided to write a complete guide not only on how to get the perfect photo but also about staying in the Pouakai Hut as well as getting there!